Recognized as one of Canada's Top 100 Employers (2025) and Greater Toronto's Top Employers (2025):

 Financial bonuses for course completions | yes |

-Unique training & development programs | numerous in-house training development initiatives, including the annual development week and an extensive online career development portal |
+Unique training & development programs | numerous in-house training development initiatives, including the online SamsungU learning portal that offers over 10,000 online courses, 4 dedicated (meeting-free) learning days annually |

 Community Involvement Rating: A+